 ‘Managing Universities and Colleges: Beyond Bureaucracy’ (edited with Steve Denton) [Routledge, 2009].

 Sally completed her term as Pro-Vice-Chancellor (Adademic) at Leeds Metropolitan University in July 2010.
 Formerly, she was Director of Membership Services at the Institute for Learning and Teaching in Higher Education, and prior to that worked at 20 years at the University of Northumbria.
 For many years, she has been strongly associated with SEDA, formerly chairing its publications committee, and acting as co-chair with Carole Baume.
-She is enrolled on the SEDA Roll of Honour, and is a Senior Fellow of the Higher Education Academy, a National Teaching Fellow, and is undertaking an NTFS £200k project on ‘Assessing Students at Masters Level’.
+She is enrolled on the SEDA Roll of Honour, and is a Principal Fellow of the Higher Education Academy, a National Teaching Fellow, and completed an NTFS £200k project on ‘Assessing Students at Masters Level’.
+In 2012, she gained a Doctorate through published works at Leeds Met University, and was awarded an Honorary Doctorate in Education by Plymouth University.
+She is a Visiting Professor at Liverpool John Moores University, the University of South Wales, and at Plymouth University.